xbeat/Machine-Learning/README.md

 ZFNet, introduced by Zeiler and Fergus in 2013, is a Convolutional Neural Network (CNN) architecture that achieved state-of-the-art results on the CIFAR-10 image classification dataset.
 In this presentation, we will explore how to implement ZFNet using Python and the Pandas library for data preprocessing and manipulation.

+## Transforming Industries with Large Language Models

+Introduction to LLM Evaluation

+Evaluating Large Language Models (LLMs) is crucial for understanding their performance and capabilities.
+As LLMs become more prevalent in various industries, it's essential to have robust methods for assessing their outputs.
+This presentation will cover different evaluation techniques, including automated metrics, human evaluation, and emerging frameworks.

 ## Comprehensive xLSTM Introduction in Python

 Introduction to xLSTM